-The Ram ProMaster EV does not feature a significant design shift from the combustion variant, which has just received a facelift.
+The Ram ProMaster EV does not feature a significant design shift from the combustion variant, which received a facelift in 2022.
 The gas-powered 2023 ProMaster comes with LED headlights that provide 50% more range, a sleeker hood, a new radiator grille, side air inlets, and a front bumper.
 The electric van will download the same updates.

 Video Source: YouTube/Ram Trucks

 The official teaser images of the Ram Promaster EV indicate that the blue tinge on the Ram logo is probably only a lighting effect.
 The design is nearly identical to the ICE 2023 ProMaster, and perhaps the only visible difference in the teaser is a slightly different frame for the lower portion of the grille.
 One of the teasers shows the electric van based on the Super High Roof version.
 The electric van features LED headlamps, LED fog lamps, chrome garnish in the fog lamp housing, and steel wheels.